Multi-Variant Execution at the Edge: Introduction

-In this work, we introduce Multivariant Execution for WebAssembly in the Edge(\tool), a framework that generates diversified \wasm binaries so that no two executions in the edge network are identical.
+In this work, we introduce Multivariant Execution for WebAssembly in the Edge (\tool), a framework that generates diversified \wasm binaries so that no two executions in the edge network are identical.
 Our solution is inspired by N-variant systems \cite{cox06} where diverse variants are assembled for secretless security.
 Here, our goal is to drastically increase the effort for exploitation through large-scale execution path randomization. \tool operates in two distinct steps.
 At compile time, \tool generates \textit{variants} for different functions in the program.
 A function variant is semantically identical to the original function but structurally different, i.e., binary instructions are in different orders or have been replaced with equivalent ones.
 All the function variants for one service are then embedded in a single multivariant \wasm binary.
 At runtime, every time a function is invoked, one of its variant is randomly selected.
-This way, the actual execution path taken to provide the service is randomized each time the service is executed resulting in harder break-once-break-everywhere attacks.
+This way, the actual execution path taken to provide the service is randomized each time the service is executed hardening break-once-break-everywhere attacks.

 We experiment \tool with 7 services, composed of hundreds of functions.
 We successfully synthesize thousands of function variants, which create orders of magnitude more possible execution paths than in the original service.
-To determine if these new paths embedded in the service binaries are actually randomly triggered at runtime, we deploy and run them on the Fastly edge computing platform, a leading world-wide content-delivery network (CDN).
+To determine the runtime randomness of the embedded paths, we deploy and run the mutlivariant binaries on the Fastly edge computing platform (leading CDN platform).
 We collaborated with Fastly to experiment \tool on the actual production edge computing nodes that they provide to their clients.
-This means that all our experiments ran in a real-world setting, together with Fastly's customer applications, such as the New-York Times services mentioned earlier.
-For this experiment, we execute each multivariant binary thousands of times on every edge computing node provided by Fastly.
-This experiment shows that the multivariant binaries render the same service as the original, yet with highly diverse execution traces.
+This means that all our experiments ran in a real-world setting.
+For this experiment, we execute each multivariant binary several times on every edge computing node provided by Fastly.
+Our experiment shows that the multivariant binaries render the same service as the original, yet with highly diverse execution traces.

 The novelty of our contribution is as follows.
 First, we are the first to perform software diversification in the context of edge computing, with experiments performed on a real-world, large-scale, commercial edge computing platform (Fastly).
 Second, very few works have looked at software diversity for \wasm \cite{CabreraArteaga2020CROWCD,Narayan2021Swivel}, our paper contributes to proving the feasibility of this challenging endeavour.